guilhermebkel/gbkel-notes/books/Clean Architecture: A Craftsman's Guide to Software Structure and Design.md

 - You do not need a specific language paradigm to use the clean architecture principles (but some times some paradigms can help implementing some good patterns).

 - If you are using external libraries on your software, instead of importing them directly to the code, make an adapter for them (wrapper function/class that implements this library) and use this adapter, in order to decrease coupling the system from external libraries (it makes the system flexible to change this library without breaking other modules).

+- Even if use cases are too much equal in functionality, try to avoid coupling them, instead of doing that, make them separately and wait for the time to passes by (sometimes we see that use cases does the same thing and so we try to couple it, but, after some time you will notice that these use cases were different from each other and you will have to separate them, what is really hard to do).

+- A good architecture should worry about decoupling layers, like decoupling use cases, hardware from software.

 ## Design Principles